mui/material-ui/pages/api/slide.md

 ---
 filename: /packages/material-ui/src/Slide/Slide.js
+title: API of Slide
 ---

 <!--- This documentation is automatically generated, do not try to edit it. -->

 # Slide

+<p class="description">The API documentation of the Slide React component.</p>

 The Slide transition is used by the [Snackbar](/demos/snackbars) component.
 It uses [react-transition-group](https://github.com/reactjs/react-transition-group) internally.